College students and other young adults take to the roads every year for a much-needed…

 What happens to the human body in a hot car?

 It should go without saying that heatstroke is a terrible way to die.
 In the final moments of a child’s life, the inability to escape the heat leads to overwhelming panic.
-When your body can’t keep its core temperature close to 98.6 degrees you are at risk for heat stroke.
-In addition to children’s bodies poor ability to regulate their body temperature, they don’t sweat as much as adults.
-Further, depending on their age, children may not be able to get out of their safety restraints, escape the vehicle or remove clothing to cool off.
+When your body can’t keep its core temperature close to 98.6 degrees, you are at risk for heatstroke.
+In addition to children’s bodies’ poor ability to regulate their body temperature, they don’t sweat as much as adults.
+Further, a child’s body heats up 3 to 5 times faster than an adult.
+Depending on their age, children may not be able to get out of their safety restraints, escape the vehicle or remove clothing to cool off.

 After around 20 minutes of heat exposure, one of two things will occur: 1) if conscious, a child will be scared and panicked about not being able to escape; or 2) most children lose consciousness and are comatose.